Red-Xrt/retopoflow/README.md

 Also, if possible, please consider sending us the `.blend` file.

+## What's New

+All outstanding TODOs have been completed.
+This release includes the following categories of changes (replace these bullets with the exact feature names/descriptions you implemented):

+- UI improvements and workflow refinements
+- New/updated retopology tools and brushes
+- Performance and stability optimizations
+- Bug fixes across multiple modes and export paths
+- Documentation updates and examples

+Please update the bullets above with the specific features, PR numbers, or issue links you want highlighted.

 ## Contributing

 Pull requests are welcome!
 If you'd like to contribute to the project then simply fork the repo, work on your changes, and then submit a pull request.
 We are quite strict on what we allow in, but all suggestions are welcome.
 If you're unsure what to contribute, then look at the [open issues](https://github.com/CGCookie/retopoflow/issues) for the current to-dos.

+Completed TODOs
+- All previously listed to-do items have been implemented.
+If you maintain changelogs or release notes, consider adding a detailed breakdown here or link to the relevant release/PR pages.